 One of the main issues of the solar system cloud-theory is the position of Jupiter and Saturn, the gas giants: they cannot had formed in the position where they are now, if they formed by a circling spinning of gas that "eventually" compacted, that far away from the sun the gas will spin very slow and it will take, if ever, 20 times the age of the Universe for the gas to compact into a planet.
 This problem gets extrapolated to the insanity when we consider the position of the other two gas giants: Uranus and Neptune, both so far away from the sun that it is impossible a distant remnant of a cloud-like could have been formed them just by gravity.
 But undoubtedly, they are there, they were created.
 What other forces were involved in the gas giants creation?
 To solve this problem scientist use a very (to my opinion) naive and simplistic answer: "okay, then the gas giants must have formed closer to the Sun and the "migrated" or "shifted" afterwards"....
 Hello?
 Seriously?
 Where did the rocky planets went while this migration took place?
 The force of the migration would have pushed the Earth out of the solar system.
 What could have caused this migration anyway?
 A by-passing star?
 If so, why didn't it affect at all to the rocky planets?
 Could it be, I wonder, that when the Sun ignited, all the planets were formed and the solar-wind pushed the planets away?
 If not, does it means that our solar system is unique due its formation, where the big boys migrate leaving the space for the small ones to thrive, undisturbed, and eventually create life?
 And due to this unique migration, does it render life a extraordinary one-time only event in the Universe?
 Yes, indeed more research is needed to solve the so many inconsistencies we have in the Helios Nebula chapter

 - When the sun ignited, was the Earth formed?
-Probably yes, it must have been frozen cold, far away from the image of "hot molten surface" that many sources picture the early Earth like.
+Probably yes, it must have been frozen cold, far away from the image of "hot molten surface" that many sources picture the early Earth like, though at the time of Theia collision the surface must have melted.
 Science has dated the age of the Earth at 4.4 billions years old based on zircon crystal found in the Australia, in the surface of the planet...
 Is the surface is 4.4 billion years old the interior must be older, right?
 My point is why do we assume that the Sun has to be formed first and then after the planets?
 Maybe the Earth was a protoplanet, 70% of its size long before the sun ignited.
 Can somebody explain me why are we assuming that the Earth formed after the Sun was grown up and shinning?

 - So... where is the black hole and/or neutron star that created our Sun?
 It is not hidden under the carpet!
 It must be somewhere pretty close... and yes it is.
 The star Sirius A, which is 8.6 light years away, has a small companion called Sirius B, small draft star that could well be the remaining grandfather or our Sun.
 Does the sun spins around Sirius?